Chicago Area Health Education Center (AHEC)

 Requirements:

-• Applicants must be available to begin this program at the start of April 2023.
+- Applicants must be available to begin this program in the fall of 2025.

 Each year of the AHEC Scholars program includes 40 hours of community-based, experiential, or clinical training in an underserved area and 40 hours of didactic education focused on the program’s core topics:

-AHEC Scholars who successfully complete the required activities will receive a $250 award in each year and a certificate of completion at the end of the second year.
+AHEC Scholars who complete the required activities will receive a $250 award each year and a certificate of completion upon completion of the second year.

 Speakers Bureau